n1xerii/bassipy/README.md

 ### Running the bot
 1. Open your terminal(CMD or Powershell on Windows)
 2. Navigate to your bassipy repository `cd path/to/folder`
-3. Run `python run_bot.py` in your terminal and the bot should start!
+3. Run `python run_bot.py` and the bot should start!

 ---